Kallirroi/raspi_code/README.md

 `pip3 install pyaudio`

-` sudo nano /usr/share/alsa/alsa.conf` for modifying the ALSA file
+` sudo nano /usr/share/alsa/alsa.conf` for modifying the ALSA file - or use `alsamixer` and F6 and then `sudo alsactl store 1`

 then reboot - make sure the card is plugged into the USB.